 photo credit: Christina Slaton

 Jake Melnick's Corner Tap

-You won’t find a crazy rowdy crowd at Melnick’s, but you will find crazy good wings.
-If you’re looking for a more low-key post up session, Melnick’s is your spot.
+You won’t find a crazy rowdy crowd at this River North bar, so it's great if your ideal sports-viewing experience is a lowkey place where you don't have to worry about the possibility of someone screaming "Touchdown!" right into your ear.
+And when it comes to food, this place has great wings.
 You want infinity firecracker wings, a few hot wings, and nachos to ensure a balanced diet.
 Science says nachos are part of any balanced diet.

-Since Ranalli’s was revamped a couple years ago it’s become an excellent environment to watch a game.
-The patio is ideal in the summer, but the influx of TV’s, quality pizzas, and other bar food will always treat you well.
-The convenient Lincoln Park location on Lincoln Ave. is also a strong bargaining chip if you have friends that live all over the city.
+Since Ranalli’s was revamped a few years ago it’s become an excellent place to watch a game.
+The patio is ideal in the summer, but the influx of TVs, quality pizzas, and other bar food will always treat you well.
+The convenient Lincoln Park location on Lincoln Ave. is also a strong bargaining chip if you're trying to wrangle a bunch of friends from all over the city.